GMAT Prep Course 2014

 The objective of this course is to present and explain preparation techniques and strategies for the Graduate Management Admission Test (GMAT).

 Upon completion of this course, students are expected to:

 - Use strategic approaches to solve quantitative problems

 - Understand sentence correction rules

-A pre-test is scheduled for Saturday, October 5 from 9am to12pm, in the WVU College of Business and Economics Computer Lab.
-The post-practice exam is scheduled for Saturday, November 16 and will take place 9am to12pm in the Computer Lab as well.
+A pre-test is scheduled for Monday, September 22, 6–9pm, in the WVU College of Business and Economics Computer Lab.
+The post-practice exam is scheduled for Wednesday, November 12, 6–9pm and will also take place in the Computer Lab.